Northumbria Sailing RYA

 Practical

 SKIPPER SKILLS Another short course aimed at improving skills of either an existing skipper or a very competent crew about to take their RYA Day Skipper Practical.
-This Course will include exercises such as berthing, which are not normally available outside an RYA Course and others according to demand.
+Two days with overnight stay onboard, this Course will include exercises such as berthing and others according to demand.
 For example; use of up to date Raymarine electronics, night sail or just confidence building.
-Next dates; Provisionally April 11+12th.
+Next Course; June 27+28th

 Northumbria Sailing Adventures